 Last year insurers paid a record £815 million in claims, mainly to cover the costs of veterinary treatment.

-There are a broad range of pet insurance policies available to suit your pet’s needs.
+There are a broad range of pet insurance policies available to give your pet the benefits they need.
 Lifetime policies insure your pet for each new medical illness and injury.
 Generally, your pet will be covered for a set amount each year as long as the insurance policy remains in force.
 The policy needs to be renewed each year to ensure your pet is covered for new treatment for illnesses and injuries in the following policy period – usually a year.
 This means a long-term or recurring illness or injury that has needed treatment in one year will be covered again by the policy the next year.
 There is no limit to how many times the illness or injury can be covered in this way, as long as the insurance policy is in force.

 Su Crown’s dog Tottie was poisoned by an item she ate while out on a dog walk.
 Within a few hours Tottie was sick and had difficulty breathing.
 She was rushed to out of hour emergency care at the vets for treatment.
 The poison had given her the beginnings of liver failure.
 It was touch and go whether she would make it.
 Thankfully, she responded to treatment however she now has long standing kidney issues.
 The lifetime policy taken out paid for the treatment totalling £4,500 and now covers Tottie for any long-standing issues that arise due to the almost fateful event in the park.
 Su pays £40 per month to cover Tottie with a lifetime policy.